A5hleyRich/delightful-downloads/readme.txt

 [[ddownload id="123" class="custom-class button-large"]]

-Examples
+----------Examples----------------
 A link output with the file size displayed:
 [[ddownload id="123" style="link" text="Download (%filesize%)"]]

 A button output with the download count displayed:
 [[ddownload id="123" style="button" text="Download (%count%)"]]

+Standard infobox layout:
 [[ddownload id="3071"]] - Infobox Layout mit File Icon and grey rounded border

 -------------------------- Wildcards --------------------------------------------------
-Wildcards
 Wildcards allow you to dynamically enter data associated with a download.
 The available wildcards are:

 %adminedit%
-display a pencil link next to the downloads for admin use (only displayed if logged in with admin rights)
+display a pencil link next to the downloads for admin use (only displayed if logged in with admin rights and if FA present)

 %icon%
 display a filetype icon (from a color png sprite)

 %category%
-display the first dedo category assigned to the download
+display the first dedo category assigned to the download (with FA symbol if fontawesome present)

 %tags%
-display a list of all dedo tags assigned to the download
+display a list of all dedo tags assigned to the download (with FA symbol if fontawesome present)

 %count%
-The number of times the download has been downloaded.
+The number of times the download has been downloaded. (with FA symbol if fontawesome present)

+%shortdate%
+published date and modified date, mod date is shown, stats and other dates on mouseover (with FA symbol if fontawesome present)

 %date%
-The date the download was published AND the date it was modified (only shown to logged in users). and the time since creation and modification - both with calendar symbol +colored calendar symbols
+The date the download was published AND the date it was modified (only shown to logged in users). and the time since creation and modification - both with calendar symbol +colored calendar symbols (with FA symbols if fontawesome present)

 %datesymbol%
 The date the download was published OR the date it was modified nad time since mod or creation.